-- Direct Messaging (DM) Restrictions: To protect the privacy and safety of our learners, the platform has disabled the Direct Messaging feature.
+- 1. Direct Messaging (DM) Restrictions: To protect the privacy and safety of our learners, the platform has disabled the Direct Messaging feature.
 Communication is permitted only through common public forums where interactions can be moderated. - 2.
 Email Privacy: All user email addresses are automatically hidden from public view to protect the privacy of our users.
 Lumi facilitators advise school students to sign up using their school email ID rather than a personal email address. - 3.
-Reporting Mechanism: In exceptional cases where DM is enabled, for instance at the request of stakeholders such as educational institutions, a function is made available for users to report any inappropriate or abusive messages.
+Reporting Mechanism: In exceptional cases where DM is enabled, for instance at the request of stakeholders such as educational institutions, a function is made available for users to report any inappropriate or abusive messages. - 4.
+Facilitators: During a Quest, the number of facilitators required depends on the number and ages of the students (referred to as Luminaries): - a) If there are fewer than 6 students aged between 10 and 17, only one facilitator is needed. - b) If there are more than 6 students aged between 10 and 17, then two facilitators are required. - c) If the students (Luminaries) are above 18 years old, and there are up to 10 students present, then only one facilitator is needed.